Kotlin/kotlinx-datetime/UPDATE_TIMEZONE_DATABASE.md

    > `git checkout -b tzdb-<tzdb_tag>`

 7. Commit and push the changes:
-   > `git commit timezones/full/tzdb -m 'Use IANA tzdb <tzdb_tag>'`
+   > `git commit timezones/*/tzdb gradle.properties README.md -m 'Use IANA tzdb <tzdb_tag>'`
    > `git push -u origin tzdb-<tzdb_tag>`

 8. Create a GitHub pull request and review the changes.

+9. Start the "Check for timezone database updates" CI build with the `tzdb-<tzdb_tag>` branch.

-9. Wait for the CI build to pass.
+10. Wait for both the usual CI build and the
+    "Check for timezone database updates" one to pass.

-10. Follow the procedure for publishing a timezone database-only release (see [RELEASE.md](RELEASE.md)).
+11. Follow the procedure for publishing a timezone database-only release (see [RELEASE.md](RELEASE.md)).

-11. Squash-and-merge the branch.
+12. Squash-and-merge the branch.

+13. Start the "Check for timezone database updates" TeamCity build and make sure it passes.

 ## Updating Windows/IANA timezone name mappings